Control Variant Condition Propagation

 Variant Source2 and

 Variant Source3 blocks.
-When you simulate the model, the Variant condition from the
+When you simulate the model, the variant conditions from the

 Variant Source2 block and the

-Gain7 block prevents the Variant condition from propagating upstream or downstream.
+Gain7 blocks prevent the variant conditions from propagating upstream or downstream.
 Double-click the

 Stop on both sides block to view its components.

 Stop on both sides block uses a Terminator block to stop variant condition propagation upstream to the Subsystem block.
 To stop variant condition propagation downstream to the Subsystem block, one of the inports is connected to a Ground block, which is unconditional.
 Therefore, this arrangement stops the variant condition propagation both upstream and downstream.
 Similarly, you can selectively stop the propagation of variant conditions upstream or downstream for a model.
 For example, if you remove the Terminator block, the variant condition propagates upstream but is stopped downstream.